Oozaku/codex-2022-exam/ex07/README.md

-As one order may have more than one product, the solution is to make a new table and to see what products were bought in an order, we filter for all entries that have OrderId equal to what we are looking for, like the order 789 has three products in the cart.
+As one order may have more than one product, the solution is to make a new table and to see what products were bought in an order, we filter for all entries that have OrderId equal to the orders's id that we are looking for, like the order 789 has three products.

-Other field that is important is price, since we need to know the price tag in the exact moment that the client have finished the buy and not the most current price tag for that product.
+Other field that is important is price, since we need to know the price tag in the exact moment that the client have finished buying and not the most current price tag for that product.

 | OrderId | Barcode  | Price |